lvsass/WendysWritingWorkshop/Exercise 25.md

 3. The wingspan of the Boeing 747 measures 68.4 meters—the size of a four-story house.
 [Already is relational!
 But could be better.]

-The wingspan of the Boeing 747 measures 68.4 meters, the size of a four-story house—the fuselage alone is so big that the Wright brother' first powered flight could have happened in the interior in its entirety.
+The wingspan of the Boeing 747 measures 68.4 meters, the size of a four-story house—the fuselage alone is so big that the Wright brothers' first powered flight could have happened in the interior in its entirety.
 [Sadly not mine, but always beautiful to read.]